Editor syntax highlighting & navigation β VS Code & JetBrainsΒΆ

 tomhea/flipjump-docs under editors/

-— the VS Code extension in editors/vscode, the JetBrains native plugin in
+β the VS Code extension in editors/vscode, the native JetBrains plugin in

-and the shared grammar in editors/grammars/flipjump.tmLanguage.json.
-Bug reports
+editors/jetbrains-plugin, and the shared grammar in

 and improvements welcome there.